|Penalty for Late Return

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant by filing a claim in the appropriate court or, if the tenant is receiving rental assistance, the landlord can apply for compensation up to $5,000 from the state’s Landlord Damage Relief Program.

-What is Considered Normal Wear & Tear vs Damage in Washington?
+What is Considered Normal Wear and Tear in Washington?

 “Normal wear and tear” under Washington law is “wear resulting from ordinary use of the premises” and is generally understood to be deterioration that occurs naturally as a result of the tenant using the property as it was designed to be used.